FrancescoCerruto/IARTN_SOME_IP_Laboratory/README.md

 ### 4. Project execution
 For each service, SOME/IP client and SOME/IP server must run on different machines
 *  By default the CommonAPI framework assumes that both client and server run on the same machine
-*  If you run client and server on the same machine, by default they will communicate through UNIX sockets
+*  If you run client and server on the same machine, by default they will communicate through IPC
 > [!WARNING]
 > Both client and server machines must be on the same subnet